ElenaCherpakova/forkify/README.md

 - Generate an API key from [Forkify API](https://forkify-api.herokuapp.com/) and add it to the `config.js` file
 - Run `npm install` to install dependencies
 - Run `npm run start` to start the development server
-- Run `npm run build` to build the production bundle
+- Run `npm run build` to build the project for production

 ## License and Credits
 - This project is licensed under the MIT License